Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies: Resuts

 Fig. \ref{fig:3}c shows that the collisional velocity $\Delta v$ gradually decreases during the hit-and-stick stage, and it turns to rapid increase during the compression stage until $S_t$ becomes unity at $t = 56$ Myr.
 In the $N$-body stage, the collisional velocity decreases from its maximum value, 57 m s$^{-1}$, and it becomes GI (i.e., $Q_d \le 2$) at $t \simeq 75$ Myr.

-For comparison, the evolution of the model without the radial advection is shown in Fig. \ref{fig:noadvec}.
-We found that the dust aggregates before $S_t = 1$ evolve almost the same way as that in the model with the radial advection (Fig. \ref{fig:3}).
+For comparison, the evolution of the model without the {radial drift} is shown in Fig. \ref{fig:noadvec}.
+We found that the dust aggregates before $S_t = 1$ evolve almost the same way as that in the model with the {radial drift} (Fig. \ref{fig:3}).
 However, the time for GI is 136 Myr, in contrast to 71 Myr for the case with the advection.

 Figure \ref{fig:6} shows the radial distributions of $\Sigma_d, H_d, \Delta v$, the radial velocity of the dust and gas ($v_{r, d}$ and $v_{r, g}$), $\rho_{int}, S_t, m_d$, and $a_d$ at 200 Myr in the same model shown in Fig. \ref{fig:2}.
 As Fig. \ref{fig:6}a shows, the dust is accumulated around $r \sim 2-3$ pc, where $v_{r,d} \ll v_{r,g}$ (Fig. \ref{fig:6}c) and $S_t$ turns from $S_t < 1$ to $S_t > 1$ (Fig. \ref{fig:6}b).
 From Fig. \ref{fig:6}d, the dust aggregates evolve more rapidly in the inner region ($r \lesssim 3$ pc), and the maximum size is $\sim$ km.
 We call these objects as \textit{blanetesimals}.